 Getting to Know You

+Natalie Rumsfort paused at the full-length mirror in Angel’s living room.
+Her red hair looked clean and dry after her bath.
+Dressed in Angel’s borrowed sweatpants and a baggy T-shirt, Rumsfort looked no worse for the wear after facing an assassin's gun in the Clubhouse Restaurant just a couple of hours ago.

-Clubhousetaken upWorst of all, she humiliated herself by responding to the hitman with a full-on panic attack, pissing her pants, and freezing in shock, unable to run away. ,I know is that Natalie came out of the bathroom dressed in sweatpants, T-shirt, and slippers, which Jane had offered.
-Jane, dressed in a bathrobe, walked silently past her into the bathroom with an armful of clean clothing, closed the door, and proceeded to take a shower.
+Rumsfort furtively glanced at the closed bathroom door and listened to the rushing white noise of Angel’s shower.
+Looking back at herself in the mirror again, Natalie felt ashamed that she had taken up a meeting with an anonymous tipster without security, even in a public place.
+Worst of all, she humiliated herself by responding to the hitman with a full-on panic attack, pissing her pants, and freezing in shock, unable to run away.
+There, but for the grace of God and this magnificent woman taking a shower in the bathroom, she would be dead.

+I’m in Angel’s lair, Natalie thought.
+Organized crime would torture and kill her if they knew she lived here.
+The Chicago Angel is the woman every local and national news outlet hopes to find and interview.
+A lady that most of the Chicago Police Department want to hug, but a sizeable portion want to arrest.
+Even the FBI is interested in her.
+Who is she?
+How does she know what the mob will do next?
+Where did she learn how to fight?
+God, there are so many questions.
+So far, all I know is that she’s mute.
+I’m sitting on the story of the year here!

-Her reporter instincts being fully restored, Natalie walked through the apartment, making mental notes.
-For an apartment in the nearly poverty-stricken Chinatown, the furnishings were top shelfAngel’sare.
-The Her bedroom id furnished with a matching oak bed frame, nightstand, and dresser.
-The second bedroom included an office, with a Dell supercomputer and two large display screens.
-A rack with what looked like 3D printers was next to a workbench tricked out with tools, voltmeters, and oscilloscopes.
-The office closet has shelves of equipment, while the bedroom closet has an adequate supply of stylish garments, sports clothing, and wigs.
-There were no pictures of family on the walls anywhere.
+Natalie walked through the apartment, making mental notes.
+Angel’s furnishings are top shelf for an apartment in the poverty-stricken Chinatown.
+Her bedroom id furnished with a matching oak bed frame, nightstand, and dresser, while the second bedroom included an office with a Dell supercomputer and two large display screens.

+Angel’s office is a nerd’s paradise with 3D printers, a workbench, tools, voltmeters, and oscilloscopes.
+The office closet has equipment shelves, while the bedroom closet has an adequate supply of stylish garments, sports clothing, and wigs.

 The living room is furnished with a simple leather couch, end tables, and a driftwood coffee table.
 A small display screen on the wall near the door showed multiple windows giving exterior views of the stairs and front door and coverage around the building's exterior.
-One wall of the living room has solid oak shelves with books ranging from philosophy, science fiction, and computers. are
+One living room wall has solid oak shelves with books ranging from philosophy, science fiction, and computers.
+There are no pictures of family on the walls.

-The Angel’s lair was definitely high-tech.
-“She lives alone, Natalie thought.
+She lives alone, Natalie thought.

 Angel came out of the bathroom and grabbed a dining chair, dragging it into the office.
 Natalie followed suit.
 Rumsfort, watching with fascination, didn’t comprehend anything Angel was silently doing with her computer displays, but she worked fast.
-Reaching into a cardboard box near her workstation, Handing the burner phone to Natalie, JaneAngel explained what she wanted her to do.
+Angel handed the burner phone to Natalie and explained what she wanted her to do.

-“This is a burner phone, so it cannot be traced.
+“This is a burner phone, so the mob cannot trace it.
 I have modified it to disconnect the GPS circuits.
 Also, I’ve broken into the University of New Mexico’s mainframe and inserted software to make your call appear as if it is coming from their computer’s WiFi.
 When the call is complete, my software will auto-erase from their system.
-Your phone call will not give away my location.
-You need to call your editor at the Sun-Times and tell him you are OK.”
+Your phone call will not give away this location.
+You need to call your editor at the Sentinel and tell him you are OK.”

-“What do you want me to say, Angel.
+“What do you want me to say, Angel?
 I mean, am I your prisoner?”

 Angel smiled.